School violence: Sexual violence

 According to Demographic and Health Survey (DHS), sexual violence is forced sexual intercourse or any other sexual acts against one's will.
 Violence Against Children Survey (VACS) defines it as completed non-consensual sex acts (such as rape), attempted non-consensual sex acts, abusive sexual contact (such as unwanted touching), and non-contact sexual abuse (such as threatened sexual violence, exhibitionism, and verbal sexual harassment).

 Physical violence perpetrated by teachers

 This is defined as the intentional use of physical force with the potential to cause death, disability, injury or harm, regardless of whether it is used as a form of punishment.

 Corporal punishment perpetrated by teachers

 In school, corporal punishment is defined as any punishment in which physical force is used against a student and intended to cause some degree of pain or discomfort.
 This often involves hitting children with a hand or implement, but it can also involve kicking, shaking, throwing or scratching children.
+Since the Ingraham v.
+Wright ruling in 1977 a growing opposition to School corporal punishment in the United States has led most states to ban it.
+In April of 2023 both Colorado and Idaho banned corporal punishment in schools so now there are only seventeen states still allowing it in schools and two of them, North Carolina and Kentucky, have bans in all counties, even though it's still allowed statewide, or in Private Schools.